inrd/tzara/nodes_list.md

 - [segment] : outputs a ramp from {val1} to {val2} in {dur} Ms when receiving a pulse at {clock}.
 	- inputs: clock, val1, val2, dur
 	- outputs: out
+- [select] : if {index} is 0, outputs 0 otherwise ouputs the value of the corresponding input.
+	- inputs: index, in1, in2, in3, in4, in5, in6, in7, in8
+	- outputs: out